jcgonzalezb/holberton-system_engineering-devops/0x10-https_ssl/README.md

 ## Description of the files inside this folder:

 0. Bash script that will display information about subdomains.
+1. Create a certificate using certbot and configure HAproxy to accept encrypted traffic for your subdomain www.
+The file 1-haproxy_ssl_termination is the HAproxy configuration file.
+HAproxy is listening to port TCP 443 and accepts SSL traffic.

 ## Languages and Tools: